“Miracle On The Mountain”

 In the fall of October 2012, my friend Randy and me would attempt to summit the highest freestanding mountain in the world, Kilimanjaro.
 It is a feat that only 45% of all the climbers who ever attempt it are able to accomplish, and one that would be nearly impossible for someone who was sick, but that’s precisely the predicament I found myself in.

-With lots of prayers from friends and family, steadfast determination, and God’s amazing blessings I made it to the summit and am here now to give Him all the credit.
+With lots of prayers from friends and family, steadfast determination, and blessings beyond measure, I made it to the summit and am here now to give God all the credit.

 The Journey That Began Halfway Around The World Was In God’s Hands